- Langside Campus

-The HND Horticulture will provide you with knowledge and understanding, competencies, skills and abilities in horticulture and landscaping to make you employable at management level.
+This HND Horticulture course will provide you with knowledge and understanding, competencies, skills and abilities in horticulture and landscaping to make you employable at management level.

 In addition, to plant growth and development, plant recognition and soil management, it covers integrated plant protection and soil and plant nutrition.
-It also develops skills in problem solving, analysis, synthesis and evaluation.
+You will also develop skills in problem solving, analysis, synthesis and evaluation.

 What will I learn?

 You will be able to apply the main general practices and techniques of horticulture and landscaping, drawing on advanced and specialised knowledge, and using specialised professional skills and practices.
 You will act with significant autonomy in some activities, taking responsibility for the supervision of others or the management of work and resources, and will have to evaluate key aspects of your own performance.

 You will develop your skills in problem solving, analysis, synthesis and evaluation, and how to develop innovative solutions to a variety of unpredictable problems.

 You will develop knowledge and skills in a range of subject areas including:

 - Soils and plant nutrition